PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: Proofs

-\Cref{thm:psi_bound} indicates that $\lambda = o(n)$ is sufficient to ensure nonvacuousness of \Cref{thm:pacm} for all $n$ and a fixed, finite $m$.
-Unfortunately \Cref{thm:psi_bound} also indicates that no choice of $\lambda$ ensures $\psi_{n,m} \to 0$ as $n,m\to \infty.$ That is, even for $\lambda = o(n \sqrt{\log m})$ the \Cref{thm:pacm} bound loosens at rate $o(\log m)$.
-Worse, \Cref{thm:pacm} actually assumes $\lambda=o(n m)$ to ensure monotonic tightening to the predictive risk (see $\lambda_m$ assumption in \Cref{thm:pacm}); in this regime the \Cref{thm:pacm} bound looses at rate $o(m).$ Despite these concerns we note the following facts: \begin{enumerate} \item Regardless of $\psi$ growing at best like $o(\log m)$ or nominally like $o(m)$, \Cref{thm:pacm} remains non-vacuous for any $\lambda = o(n)$ and finite $m$. \item In practice we recommend choosing $\lambda$ by cross-validation and for each $n,m$ regime.
-This implies the $n,m$-parameterization is merely a theoretical consideration (especially in light of point 1 above). \item \Cref{thm:psi_bound} is an upper bound and may or may not be made tighter. \Cref{thm:psi_bound} assumptions are arguably fairly weak and stronger assumptions might help, e.g., bounded likelihood or $\Delta(X,\{\theta\}_j^m)$ being everywhere sub-gaussian (as opposed to $\Delta(X,\theta)$ being everywhere sub-gaussian). \item The practitioner would not typically use large $m$.
+\Cref{thm:psi_bound} indicates that $\beta = O(1)$ is sufficient to ensure nonvacuousness of \Cref{thm:pacm} for all $\xi,n$ and a fixed $m$ in the sense that $\psi_{n} = O(1).$ Although we emphasize that $m\to \infty$ is not a noteworthy asymptotic regime, were we to consider large $m$, then $\psi_{m,n}=O(m)$ when $\beta=O(m^{-1})$ and at best, $\psi_{m,n}=O(\log m)$ when $\beta=O(m^{-1}\sqrt{\log m}).$ That is, even for the optimial $\beta,$ $\psi$ does not vanish in $n$.
+Despite these concerns we note the following: \begin{enumerate} \item \Cref{thm:pacm} remains non-vacuous for $\beta=O(1)$ and any finite $m$, i.e., $\psi_{m,n}$ is bounded by a constant in $s$ and $m$, analogous to the non-vanishing constant in Corollary 4 of \cite{germain2016pac}. \item $\psi_{m,n}$ is smallest when $\beta=O(m^{-1}\sqrt{\log(m)});$ however this choice of $\beta$ scales the $\KL$ by $m \sqrt{\log(m)^{-1}}$ which effects both accuracy and generalization (unlike changes to $\psi$ which only affects generalization). \item In practice we recommend choosing $\beta$ by cross-validation and for each $m,n$ regime.
+This implies the $m,n$-parameterization is merely a theoretical consideration (especially in light of point 1 above). \item \Cref{thm:psi_bound} is an upper bound and may or may not be made tighter. \Cref{thm:psi_bound} assumptions are arguably fairly weak and stronger assumptions might help, e.g., bounded likelihood or $\Delta(X,\{\theta\}_j^m)$ being everywhere sub-gaussian (as opposed to $\Delta(X,\theta)$ being everywhere sub-gaussian). \item The practitioner would not typically use large $m$.
 Given that computational complexity also grows in $m$, we expect the vast majority of cases to use $m\le 50$ and to see improvements over $m=1$. \end{enumerate}